Canadian Sport Film Festival (CSFF) - Regulations

 • Include an invoice containing title of film, format, and fair market value (cost of print only)

-All exhibition videos and film prints will be returned by regular mail (unless specified otherwise and paid by the entrant).
+All exhibition videos and film prints will be returned by regular mail (unless specified otherwise and paid for by the entrant).

 The Festival is not responsible in case of accidental damage or loss of entries, except when in the Festival’s possession.